corrados/edrumulus/README.md

 - Overall latency should be as small as possible.
 The goal is to achieve a latency < 10 ms.

+- The required analog front end design shall be as simple as possible using the fewest number of parts possible.

+- Features:
-- Positional sensing is supported.
+  - Positional sensing
+  - Retrigger cancellation
+  - Rim shot detection
+  - Cross talk cancellation

 - Supported micro processors are:
-  - **ESP32 with dual core**
+  - **ESP32 (dual core)**
   - **Teensy 4.0**

-  It has shown that both boards are powerful enough for running an e-drum trigger module.

-- The required analog front end design shall be as simple as possible using the fewest number of parts possible.

 ## Prototype hardware